luoyetx/OrdinalRegression/README.md

 Ordinal Regression
 ==================

-Caffe Loss Layer for Ordinal Regression with Multiple Output CNN for Age Estimation.
+Caffe Loss Layer for `Ordinal Regression with Multiple Output CNN for Age Estimation`.

 ## How to